Baltimore Entry Requirements

 Required Vaccinations

-• COVID-19 vaccination is no longer required for most travelers as of May 2023 (verify current status as policies may change)
+• COVID-19 vaccination recommended but not required as of May 2023

 Recommended Vaccinations